 All students are required to study a modern Middle Eastern language as an integral part of their course.
-Arabic, Persian, Hebrew and Turkish are all available at the introductory and advanced level.
-Students with knowledge of Arabic, subject to a placement test, can also take Arabic at the intermediate level.
+Arabic, Persian, Hebrew and Turkish are all available at the introductory level.
+Students with an intermediate knowledge of all four languages, subject to a placement test, can take Advanced Arabic, Advanced Persian, Advanced Hebrew or Advanced Turkish in lieu of the introductory level; otherwise they will be required to take another language at the introductory level.